Quotients, pure existential completions and arithmetic universes: Introduction

-In this paper we focus on the notion of pure existential completion of elementary doctrines.
-In detail, we show that for an elementary existential doctrine $P$ and an elementary full subdoctrine $P'$ of $P$ on the same base category, the regular completion $\regdoctrine{P}$ of $P$ corresponds to the $\reg/\lex$-completion $ \reglex{\Pred{P'}}$ of the category of predicates $\Pred{P'}$ of $P'$ (via an equivalence induced by the canonical embedding of $\Pred{P'}$ into $\regdoctrine{P}$) if and only if $P$ is the pure existential completion of $P'$ (Theorem~\ref{thm_main_1}).
-Then, by combining this result with the aforementioned decomposition of exact completions, we immediately deduce that for an elementary existential doctrine $P$ and an elementary full subdoctrine $P'$ on the same base category, the exact completion $\exdoctrine{P}$ of $P$ corresponds to the $\ex/\lex$-completion $ \exlex{\Pred{P'}}$ of the category of predicates $\Pred{P'}$ of $P'$ (via an equivalence induced by the canonical embedding of $\Pred{P'}$ into $\exdoctrine{P}$) if and only if $P$ is the pure existential completion of $P'$ (Corollary~\ref{cor_ex_comp_main_2}).
+In detail, we show that for an elementary, pure existential doctrine $P$ and an elementary subdoctrine $P'$ of $P$ on the same base category, the regular completion $\regdoctrine{P}$ of $P$ corresponds to the $\reg/\lex$-completion $\reglex{\Pred{P'}}$ of the category of predicates $\Pred{P'}$ of $P'$ (via an equivalence induced by the canonical embedding of $\Pred{P'}$ into $\regdoctrine{P}$) if and only if $P$ is the pure existential completion of $P'$ (Theorem~\ref{thm_main_1}).

-Notice that our characterization is a proper generalization of the one presented in \cite{TECH}, as it was proved in \cite{maietti_trotta} that a doctrine is equipped with Hilbert's $\epsilon$-operators if and only if it is equivalent to the pure existential completion of itself.
+Then, by combining this result with the aforementioned decomposition of exact completions, we immediately deduce that the exact completion $\exdoctrine{P}$ of $P$ corresponds to the $\ex/\lex$-completion $ \exlex{\Pred{P'}}$ of the category of predicates $\Pred{P'}$ of $P'$ (again via an equivalence induced by the canonical embedding of $\Pred{P'}$ into $\exdoctrine{P}$) if and only if $P$ is the pure existential completion of $P'$ (Corollary~\ref{cor_ex_comp_main_2}).

-The crucial tool we employ to show our main results is given by the intrinsic characterisation of existential completions in terms of \emph{existential free elements} presented in \cite[Thm.
-4.16]{maietti_trotta} slightly extended with another equivalent presentation here (Theorem~\ref{theorem caract. gen. pure existential completion}).
+The crucial intuition is that there is a tight connection between \emph{regular projective objects} of $\regdoctrine{P}$ and \emph{pure existential free elements} of $P$.
+In particular, we show that whenever $P$ is the pure existential completion of $P'$ (and hence the elements of $P'$ are pure existential free elements according to~\cite{maietti_trotta}), we can use $P'$ to define a projective cover for $\regdoctrine{P}$ which in addition satisfies the property that every object of $\regdoctrine{P}$ can be embedded into a projective of this cover.

-This characterisation states that a doctrine $P$ is an instance of a generalized existential completion with respect to a class $\Lambda$ if and only if it has \emph{enough existential free elements} with respect to $\Lambda$ and existential free elements are \emph{closed under finite conjunctions}.
-A similar characterization for full existential completions, in terms of $\exists$\emph{-prime predicates} (which play the same role as \emph{full existential free predicates} in \cite{maietti_trotta}), can be found in the works \cite{Frey2020,Frey2014AFS} by J. Frey.
+Our characterization generalizes a previous one in~\cite{TECH} by the first author with F.~Pasquali and G.~Rosolini about doctrines equipped with Hilbert's $\epsilon$-operators for the fact that in~\cite{maietti_trotta} we showed that a doctrine is equipped with Hilbert's $\epsilon$-operators if and only if it is equivalent to the pure existential completion of itself.